-This revised submission addresses the comments provided by the City of Vaughan, dated October 14, 2016.
-This report should be read in conjunction with the accompanying revised Heritage Conservation District Conformity Report by ERA Architects, dated October 27, 2016.
+This revised submission addresses:

+- The comments provided by the City of Vaughan, dated October 14, 2016; - The conditions of the City of Vaughan recommendation to Heritage Vaughan Committee dated November 16, 2016.

+This report should be read in conjunction with the accompanying Heritage Conservation District (HCD) Conformity Report by ERA Architects, dated October 27, 2016.
+Unfortunately, the HCD Conformity Report could not be updated in time to meet submission deadlines for this iteration of the proposal.